Celery Salad

 This post may contain affiliate links.
 Please read our disclosure policy.

-Crunchy and immensely flavorful, this simple salad is a perfect way to round out a buffet, picnic, grilling menu, or to bring to a potluck.
+Crunchy and immensely flavorful, this simple celery salad is a perfect way to round out a buffet, picnic, grilling menu, or to take to a potluck.

 Serving bowl of Celery Salad with two forks.

-This celery salad recipe is so easy to pull together and so fast.
 In my book, the best salads are usually the ones with the best crunch.
 And clearly, there are few salads in the world crunchier than one with celery as the starring ingredient!
-This pretty green salad only takes 15 minutes to pull together.
+This pretty celery salad recipe is so easy to pull together and so fast – it takes only 15 minutes to make!

 Ingredients